 Figure K-5A is the typical Water Balance Report format used for the Lena Road Landfill.
-This report is used to quantify the volume of leachate generated on a daily and per month basis from Stages I and III and for when the Stage II Landfill becomes the active landfill.
+This report is used to quantify the volume of leachate generated on a daily and per month basis from Stages I, II, and III.